stardog-union/stardog-blog/content/posts/2017-01-03-how-to-read-query-plans.md

 checking join conditions.
 The different manifests in the presence of numerical literals, e.g. `"1"^^xsd:integer` = `"1.0"^^xsd:float` while they are different RDF terms.
 However, as long as all names in the data are strings, one can re-formulate this query by renaming `?name2` to `?name` which would enable Stardog to use a more efficient join algorithm.

+We are working on _query hints_ functionality which will allow the users to have some control over the optimization process.
+ In particular, it will be possible to specify join algorithms, suggest a preferred join order, or a preferred sort key.
+ This mechanism could be used when the user believes the automatically selected plan is sub-optimal or just wants to experiment with different ways of evaluation the query.
+Query hints are scheduled for Stardog 5.0.

 ## List Of Plan Operators